GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 ## Plugin Cryptographic Material Generation and Management Using Gluu Radius
 Gluu Radius can be used to generate cryptographic material used for authentication and signature verification for the plugin.

-[Install Gluu Radius](./gluu-radius.md#installation) on the server which will be used for authentication and (optionally) disable key regeneration and listening for Gluu Radius (see [the docs](./gluu-radius.md)).
+[Install Gluu Radius](./gluu-radius.md#installation) on the server to will be used for authentication and (optionally) disable key regeneration and listening for Gluu Radius (see [the docs](./gluu-radius.md)).

-Open a terminal and login to the server's container , then change the current working directory to `/opt/gluu/radius/`.
+Open a terminal and log in to the server's container , then change the current working directory to `/opt/gluu/radius/`.

 Use the following command to generate / update authentication cryptographic material:

 ```
 java -Dlog4j.configurationFile=file:"/etc/gluu/conf/radius/gluu-radius-logging.xml" -jar super-gluu-radius-server.jar \
 -config_file /etc/gluu/conf/radius/gluu-radius.properties -cryptogen -private_key_out <private_key_file> \
 -radiator_config_out <radiator_config_file>
 ```

-This command will generate cryptographic material i.e. public and private keys used for authentication.
+This command will generate cryptographic material, i.e. public and private keys, used for authentication.
 It will also update the OpenID client's configuration used for authentication.
-- `<private_key_file>` is the path of the file where the private key will be saved (pem format suited for GluuRadiator).
+- `<private_key_file>` is the path of the file where the private key will be saved (the `pem` format is suited for Gluu Radiator).
 - `<radiator_config_out>` is the path of the file where the partial Radiator configuration for the plugin will be stored.
 This is optional.

-The radiator configuration file generated looks like this.
+The Radiator configuration file generated looks like this:

 ```
 <AuthBy GLUU>
     gluuServerUrl <url>